go-swagger/go-swagger/docs/content/generate/server.md

 }
 ```

-Because the addOne operation requires authentication this interface defintion requires 2 arguments.
-The first argument is about the request paramters and the second parameter is the security principal for the request.
-In this case it is of type interface{}, typically that is a type like Account, User, Session, ...
+Because the `addOne` operation requires authentication, this interface definition requires 2 arguments.
+The first argument is about the request parameters and the second parameter is the security principal for the request.
+In this case it is of type `interface{}`, typically that is a type like Account, User, Session, ...

 It is your job to provide such a handler.
 Go swagger guarantees that by the time the request processing ends up at the handler, the parameters and security principal have been bound and validated.
 So you can safely proceed with saving the request body to some persistence medium perhaps.

-There is a context that gets created where the handlers get wired up into a http.Handler.
+There is a context that gets created where the handlers get wired up into a `http.Handler`.
 For the add one this looks like this:

 ```go
 // NewAddOne creates a new http.Handler for the add one operation